eamena-project/eamenaR/README.md

 library(eamenaR)
 ```

-# Functions
+# Main functions

+## Prepare your data

-## Geometries
+### Geometries

-Return the Grid ID of an Heritage Place by comparing their geometry
+Return the Grid ID of an Heritage Place by comparing their geometry to a GeoJSON of Grid Squares (gs)

 ```
 library(dplyr)